Buchali/bci-matlab/src/cnn-rawEEG/README.md

 This project aims to classify MI tasks based on raw EEG data (no preprocessing).

+First, run `create_image_data.m` to create image data.
+We run this just the first time to convert .mat data to image.

+Then, run `model.m`.

-This is a rough implementation of the following article:
+*This is a rough implementation of the following article:*

 ===========================================================================

 AUTHOR=Lun Xiangmin, Yu Zhenglin, Chen Tao, Wang Fang, Hou Yimin

 TITLE=A Simplified CNN Classification Method for MI-EEG via the Electrode Pairs Signals